Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Results

 In previous sections, we demonstrated that \method{} can significantly reduce the number of high-fidelity simulations required to accurately approximate the high-fidelity posterior by leveraging pre-training on low-fidelity simulations.
 This naturally leads to several key questions: Which characteristics of low-fidelity simulators enable effective transfer learning?
 Under what conditions can pre-training reliably enhance simulation efficiency?

 Providing theoretical guarantees for these questions necessitates a formal characterization of convergence rates in NPE with transfer learning.
 Although recent works have begun addressing these challenges in NPE \citep{frazier_statistical_2024}, current theoretical frameworks of transfer learning \citep{tahir_features_2024, yun2020unifying, tripuraneni2020theory, lampinen2018analytic}, rely on simplifying assumptions (e.g., linear networks) that do not fully capture the complexities of \method{}.
 Given this limitation, we instead empirically explored the conditions in which low-fidelity pre-training facilitates effective transfer learning.
-To do this, we evaluate MF-NPE where the low- and high-fidelity simulators are related by systematic perturbations (e.g., additive noise or a shift in representation) (Fig.~\ref{figure:mi-representation}).
-Through these experiments, we identified mutual information and representational similarity as two key dimensions in predicting the effectiveness of pre-training (details in Appendix \ref{appendix:pretraining-helps}).
+To do this, we evaluated \method{} where the low- and high-fidelity simulators were related by systematic perturbations (Fig.~\ref{figure:mi-representation_text}).